tsprlng/useful-pgp-agent/tools/README.md

 On unconfigured (or factory reset) cards, the Resetting Code is typically unset.

-#### Set a new user PIN
+#### Set a new User PIN

-Setting a new user PIN requires the admin PIN:
+Setting a new User PIN requires the Admin PIN:

 ```
 $ opgpcard pin -c ABCD:01234567 set-user